Tabaré Vázquez: Early career and Intendant of Montevideo

 Vázquez, an avid football fan, was president of the Club Progreso team from 1979 to 1989.

 From 1990 to 1995, Vázquez was the Frente Amplio coalition's first Intendant of Montevideo.
 In that post, he carried out the functions of both the mayor of the city and governor of the department.

 In 1994, he made an unsuccessful run for president as the Frente Amplio candidate.
 He actually finished with the most votes of the candidates in the field, more than 120,000 votes ahead of the next-highest vote-getter, former president Julio Maria Sanguinetti of the Colorado Party.
 However, under the multi-candidate Ley de Lemas system then in effect, Sanguinetti won the election, since he was the highest-finishing candidate of the party winning the most votes.
 Still, Vázquez turned in the best showing of a third-party candidate since the restoration of the presidential system in 1967; he only had 12,100 fewer votes than the combined vote of the second-place National Party.

 In 1996, he was elected leader of the Frente Amplio, replacing the historic leader of the left-wing coalition, Líber Seregni.
 He ran again unsuccessfully for president in 1999.
 In the first election held after Uruguay scrapped the Ley de Lemas system, he led the field in the first round, with 40.1 percent of the vote.
-He lost to Colorado candidate Jorge Batlle, taking 45.9 percent of the vote.
+He lost the runoff to Colorado candidate Jorge Batlle, taking 45.9 percent of the vote.